Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 At this point, you've configured all the resources for this tutorial.
 To confirm access to your apps is restricted to Front Door, try navigating to your apps directly using their endpoints.
 If you are able to access them, review their access restrictions and ensure access is limited to only Front Door.

 Now that a couple minutes have passed since the Front Door instance has been created, it should be ready and deployed globally.
 In a browser, enter the endpoint hostname for the Front Door.
 This endpoint can be found on the "Overview" page for your Front Door.
-If everything has been configured correctly, you should be hitting your app in your primary region.
+If everything has been configured correctly, you should be reaching your app in your primary region.

 You can test failover by stopping the app in your primary region and then navigating to your Front Door endpoint again.
-Note that there may be a delay between when the traffic will be directed to the second web app depending on your health check interval.
+Note that there may be a delay between when the traffic will be directed to the second web app depending on your health probe frequency.
 You may need to refresh the page a couple times.
 Try stopping the second web app as well and you should see an error page.
 This proves it redirected to the secondary region.
 Deploy some apps to your web apps to test seeing different versions of an app when simulating fail-overs.

 ### Clean up resources